rafalp/Misago/dev-docs/plugins/hooks/validate-poll-choices-hook.md

     ...
 ```

-Standard Misago function for validating poll choices.
+Misago function for validating poll choices.
 Raises `ValidationError` if one or more poll choices are invalid.

 ### Arguments